Liepāja (pop. 77 000) is the westernmost Latvian city. For centuries it has been a major seaport and competed for the status of Latvia’s second city.

 Those who died were swiftly replaced by people from the Soviet Union, especially ethnic Russians.
 By 1959 Liepāja was already larger than before WW2 (71000 inhabitants).
 By 1979 Russians became the largest ethnic group in the city.
 Liepāja’s population peaked at 114000 in 1989 (at the time, merely 38,8% of locals were Latvians and 43,1% were Russians).

 As Liepāja used to be a comparably large city even before World War 1, relatively little expansion was needed.
-Only a few Soviet districts were added, helping Liepāja retain that “old wooden city” atmosphere of 19th century industrial boom.
+Only a few Soviet districts were added, helping Liepāja retain that “old wooden city” atmosphere of the 19th-century industrial boom.
 Slower growth led Liepāja to lose the status of Latvia’s second largest city to Daugavpils.

 Modern Liepāja seeks identity (1990-)